Here is a list of winter sports you can enjoy in Washington State, including popular sports such as skiing, ice skating, and snowboarding.

 Backcountry snowshoeing, skiing, and snowboarding

-Mountaineers Books offers dozens of titles on snow touring skills, avalanche safety, and locations.
+- Mountaineers Books in Seattle offers dozens of titles on snow touring skills, avalanche safety, and locations.
 Search their catalog for books on winter sports.
-Here are a few about snow routes and trails in Washington:

-Washington Trails Association (WTA) offers a hiking by seasons guide, which is a great resource for finding hiking trails any time of year, including winter trails.
-While many of the suggestions include hikes at lower elevations without snow, there many suggestions for snowshoeing and cross-country skiing, plus safety tips, links to skills courses, and a list of Skiing & Snowshoeing Information.
+- Washington Trails Association (WTA) offers a hiking by seasons guide, which is a great resource for finding hiking trails any time of year, including winter trails.
+While many of the suggestions include hikes at lower elevations without snow, there many suggestions for snowshoeing and cross-country skiing, plus safety tips, links to skills courses, and Skiing & Snowshoeing Information.

 Return to top (list of winter sports)